u2re-dev/CSS-ray-tracer/README.md

 **Had enabled:** reflections, two iterations level (exclude first rays)...

-**As you can see:** too expensive RAM usage!
-And very slow rendering (roundly 1 minute to this frame)!
+**As you can see:** too expensive RAM usage, and very slow rendering (roundly 1 minute to this frame)!

 ![SLOW](./results/max-possible-ram-madness.png)